amb2594/Erikson-Flanker-Test-With-Cartoon-Fish-Color-Distractors/README.md

 The difference in reaction time and accuracy between incongruent and congruent trials is called the flanker effect, and it serves as a behavioral measure of attentional control.
 Larger flanker effects suggest weaker selective attention; smaller flanker effects suggest stronger top-down control.
 The flanker task has been used widely in cognitive neuroscience, developmental psychology, and clinical research on conditions involving attention difficulties such as ADHD.

 ## Attention and Cognitive Control
 The flanker task is widely used to assess two related constructs (1)  selective attention and (2) cognitive control.
 Selective attention refers to the ability to focus on task-relevant information while filtering out distractors.
-Cognitive control (also called executive control or inhibitory control) refers to the ability to override automatic or competing responses in favor of goal-directed behaviour.
+Cognitive control (also called executive control or inhibitory control) refers to the ability to override automatic or competing responses in favor of goal-directed behavioral.
 Together, these processes allow flexible, deliberate action in environments where irrelevant information competes for attention.

 The flanker effect (the reaction-time cost imposed by incongruent flankers) provides a behavioral index of how efficiently a person can resolve this kind of perceptual and response conflict.
 Neuroimaging and electrophysiological studies have linked the resolution of flanker conflict to a network of frontal brain regions, particularly the anterior cingulate cortex, which is associated with conflict monitoring (Botvinick et al., 2001).